Two women accused of murdering Kim Jong Nam plead not guilty

 'She was ... used by someone'

-According to Malaysian authorities, Kim, who is the the son of former North Korean leader Kim Jong Il, was at the airport on his way back to see his family in Macau when his face was swabbed with the deadly nerve agent.
+According to Malaysian authorities, Kim was at the airport on his way back to see his family in Macau when his face was swabbed with the deadly nerve agent.

 A powerful chemical weapon, the poison kills by sending the nerve system into overdrive causing convulsions, paralysis and eventually death due to respiratory failure.
 It is banned under the 1993 chemical weapons convention.